dorothysagoe/HgPollution-Modeling/README.md

 # MercuryML-Ghana

 **MercuryML-Ghana** is a machine learning project focused on predicting **methylmercury (MeHg) concentrations** in Ghana’s water bodies.
-The project is motivated by the **galamsey (illegal mining) crisis**, which has led to mercury contamination of rivers, lakes, and groundwater — threatening human health, aquatic life, and sustainable livelihoods.
+The project is motivated by the **galamsey (illegal mining) crisis**, which has led to mercury contamination of rivers, lakes, and groundwater, threatening human health, aquatic life, and sustainable livelihoods.

 ## Problem
 Illegal small-scale gold mining (galamsey) uses mercury in the extraction process.
 Mercury often leaches into water bodies, where it is converted by microbes into **methylmercury**, a neurotoxic compound that bioaccumulates in fish and threatens communities who depend on these waters.